CompOmics/compomics.github.io/denovogui/_posts/2015-10-17-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.13 (October 17.
+2015):**

+ * BUG FIX: The tag matches and BLAST exports now works again for Novor.

+ * LIBRARY UPDATE: Updated utilities to version 4.1.2.

+---

 **Changes in DeNovoGUI 1.7.12 (October 15.
 2015):**

- * BUG FIX: The peptide matches export now works again.
+ * BUG FIX: The peptide matches export now works again for Novor.
  * BUG FIX: Fixed a bug where the PTM mappings for the de novo algorithms where not saved correctly in the search parameters.

 ---